<?xml version="1.0" encoding="utf-8"?>

 &lt;h3&gt;Usage&lt;/h3&gt;

-&lt;p&gt;I really liked how Claude shows how much of it's context window is used via the
+&lt;p&gt;I really liked how Claude shows how much of its context window is used via the

 &lt;code&gt;/context&lt;/code&gt; command.
 I had a harder time getting this kind of thing out of